Malaga Airport to Marbella

 Marbella Town is great both during the day and in the evenings.
-The Old Town is absolutely buzzing in the summer in the narrow streets where everyone stands around eating tapas.
-If you want more music and dancing then head down to port area where you will find lots of bars.
-Remember Spain is late so clubs don’t really get busy until around 1am.
+The Old Town is absolutely buzzing in the summer in the narrow streets pack with people standing around eating tapas.
+If you want more music and dancing then head down to port area where you will find lots of bars and clubs.
+Remember Spain is late so clubs don’t really get busy until around 1am /2 am.

 If you’re travelling with kids there’s lots of activities along the Coast to keep them occupied if the swimming pool or beach isn’t enough.
 Have a look through Costa Del Sol Kids Activities & Theme Park.